Softbatch Glazed Lemon Cream Cheese Cookies

 Softbatch Glazed Lemon Cream Cheese Cookies - Big, bold lemon flavor packed into super soft cookies thanks to the cream cheese!!
 Tangy-sweet perfection!
 Lemon lovers are going to adore these easy cookies!!

-To make the lemon cheesecake cookies, you’ll need:
+To make the lemon cream cheese cookies, you’ll need:

 • Unsalted butter